Criminal Record Check Information

 If an applicant has a criminal record, it does not mean their application will be automatically refused.
 We will look carefully at the circumstances of the individual case and how the crime committed relates to the responsibilities of holding a real estate licence.

 Am I required to provide a Criminal Record Check?

-In order to provide appropriate consumer protection, the following applicants are required to obtain an original criminal record check from their local police service on their own and submit it along with their application to the Council:
+In order to protect consumers, the Council requires the following applicants to obtain an original local criminal record check and submit it with their application to the Council:

-- Director/officer or partner applicants who are not currently licenced or who have not been licensed or registered as a director/officer or partner under the Real Estate Services Act in the last 90 days; and
+- Director/officer or partner applicants who are not currently licenced or who have not been licensed or registered as a director/officer or partner under the Real Estate Services Act in the last 90 days

 - Pre-screening applicants.